thunlp/UltraChat/README.md

 - 📋 **Assistance on Existent Materials**: The dialogue data in this sector is generated based on existing materials, including but not limited to rewriting, continuation, summarization, and inference, covering a diverse range of topics.

-Currently, we have released the Questions about the World and the Writing and Creation sector, which contains 1.24 million diverse and informative dialogues about the real world.
-Other data will be released in the future.

 <details><summary> <b>An Example of UltraChat </b> </summary>
 <p>